chsxf/CiderTweenKit/README.md

 # CiderKit.Tween

-A pure Swift tweening library complying with Swift 6 Strict Concurency.
+A pure Swift tweening library that complies with Swift 6 Strict Concurrency.

 It was primarily designed to work with [CiderKit](https://github.com/chsxf/CiderKit), but it is completely agnostic and can be used within any project.